thaliaarchi/tty37-docs/tty37.md

 The control function description for the “escape” sequence is labeled on the control panel above the top row of keytops on the keyboard and is as follows:

+## Shift-in and shift-out

+Typing characters in the alternate character set requires extra shift-in and shift-out characters.
+Teletype did develop a single keystroke control for alternate characters, which showed a gain of 10–15% in the speed of typing such characters; however, this modification was rejected, because of its relatively expensive installation and complicated maintenance. \[Chemical]

+TODO: Extract photos from \[Chemical].

 ## Function

 Suppression codebar can be operated by stunt box to inhibit operation of certain